gerardnico/ssh-x/docs/bin/ssx.md

-% sshx(1) Version Latest | SSH Utilities and extensions
+% ssx(1) Version Latest | SSH Utilities and extensions

 # NAME

-`sshx` - A cli of SSH Utilities and eXtensions
+`ssx` - A cli of SSH Utilities and eXtensions

 ## SYNOPSIS